internetfriendsforever/workshops.today/tutorials/ppp.md

 So, in order to make a _canvas element_ we are using a _function_ called `createElement`, available to us from the omnipresent _document_ object.

+## Drawing more shapes
+(line, triangle, circle), introduce coordinate system (and how arguments are used, xy, width, height etc.)
 TODO: Making copies of files

-## Drawing more shapes
-(line, triangle), introduce coordinate system (and how arguments are used, xy, width, height etc.)

 ## Loops, grid
-loop-in-loop
+loop-in-loop,
+coordinate systems

 ## Variations
 Calcultations